Arranging your own study abroad: Free mover

 - Language proficiency: Take a test on or off campus

-- OV Verklaring DUO: In consultation with the study advisors
+- OV Verklaring DUO: In consultation with the study advisers

-- Other statements: In consultation with the study advisors
+- Other statements: In consultation with the study advisers

 During your stay abroad

 Enjoy your time at the host university!
 Make sure that you are enrolled at Erasmus University Rotterdam for the academic year to ensure that your study abroad period can be recognized.

 After your mobility period, you can submit a request to the Examination Board to incorporate your courses in your bachelor's degree.
 In this case, you follow the same procedure as exchange students.
 If you attended a non-partner university, make sure to include a calculation of the student workload in ECTS and provide proof thereof.